TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Overview/Index.rst

     $formResult = $nodeFactory->create($formData)->render();
     $formResultCompiler->mergeResult($formResult);

+..  deprecated:: 12.4
+    Using the FormEngine data provider to render records without passing the current :ref:`request object <typo3-request>` is deprecated.
+Failing to do so will stop working with TYPO3 v13.

 This basically means the main FormEngine concept is a two-fold process: First create an array to gather all render-relevant information, then call the render engine using this array to come up with output.